fmarino-ipzs/eid-it-wallet-docs/contributing-readme.md

 ### Table Requirements

-- The `list-table` directive MUST be used for all tables (not grid tables or simple tables)
+- The `list-table` directive must be used for all tables (not grid tables or simple tables)
-- Each table SHOULD have a label for cross-referencing (e.g., `.. _table_name:`)
+- Each table should have a label for cross-referencing (e.g., `.. _table_name:`).
+Use the prefix `_table_` followed by the reference table name
-- Each table MUST have a title
+- Each table should have a title
-- The following attributes are REQUIRED:
+- The following attributes are required:
   - `:widths:` - relative widths of each column (must match the number of columns)
   - `:header-rows:` - number of header rows (usually 1)
-- Headers SHOULD be in bold format using double asterisks (`**Header Text**`)
+- Headers should be in bold format using double asterisks (`**Header Text**`)

 ### Row and Cell Formatting